Vlad Țepeș League: From Anti-Bolshevik Front to Soviet rapprochement

 In 1936, PC still described itself as "essentially dynastic" and "essentially nationalist".
 In May 1934, it had a central committee, composed of Cerchez, Cugler, Glagoveanu, Hagi-Moscu, Missir, Periețeanu, Vlasopol, Zlotescu, Aurel Dumitrescu, and Commodore Octav Nedelcu; Iorgala was leader of the Covurlui chapter to his death in October 1934.
 At some point during that interval, Vlad was attested as a card-carrying member of the PC, and a party eminence—alongside Filipescu, Ottulescu, and Periețeanu.
 By then, Filipescu had lost some of his supporters on the right, including Cantacuzino.
 They were either attracted into the more successful Iron Guard, or tried to reestablish the old LVȚ with support from the anti-Carlist General Ion Antonescu.
 In 1935, Mareș "did not belong to any political party", and assisted in negotiations between Antonescu and Codreanu, seeking to form a government of national unity around the Iron Guard.

 For his part, Filipescu was a staunch critic of the Guard's fascism, particularly alarmed by the possibility of an alliance between Romania and Nazi Germany.
-For a while, he weighed this against a rapprochement with the Soviet Union.
+In early 1935, Vaida-Voevod's new radical group, the Romanian Front, made concrete proposals for positive discrimination in favor of the Romanians—with suggestions about imposing Jewish quotas.
+While other mainstream groups accepted such ideas as desirable and feasible, the Conservatives warned that Vaida was a political adventurer, and that implementing such programs risked ruining Romania's defensive alliances in Europe, while empowering the hostile minorities.
+For a while, Filipescu himself weighed the possibility of a Romanian–German alliance against a rapprochement with the Soviet Union.
 In December 1935, he visited Berlin and had a meeting with Hermann Göring, who was trying to prevent Romania from opening up to the Soviets.
 Some months later, Epoca celebrated as the Romanian authorities clamped down on the outlawed Romanian Communist Party in preparation for the mass trial of Craiova; at the time, it speculated that "communism has folded itself neatly under the label of 'anti-fascism'".